NEED HELP? Talk To

 • Release devices work

-• No part of the door assembly is attached to the ceiling, light fixtures, or other building materials
+• The door assembly does not attach to the ceiling, light fixtures, or other building materials.

 • No damaged or missing parts